LockManipulator/Locksport/Safe manipulation/Auto Dialer/README.md

 Video: https://youtu.be/TwCeOCCC2Mc

 An auto dialer is a device which automatically tries possible combinations for most group 2 and group 1 mechanical safe locks and stops when it detects the lock is open.
 Commercial auto dialers start at $2,000+ and are usually restrcited to locksmith or government purchases only.
-I strongly disagree with this mindset so here's one that beats all the others on the market and is only ~$100-$200 depending on where you live.
+I strongly disagree with this mindset so here's one that beats all the others on the market and is only ~$100-$200 depending on where you live and what you might already have.
 I am far from the most capable so the source code is available for anyone to improve upon.

 ![Full](Images/Full.jpg)
 ![Gripper](Images/Gripper.jpg)

+## Features

+The most efficient as possible dialing algorithm

+Any number of wheels and custom dialing direction per wheel

+Per wheel exclusion zones for numbers to not try

+Can provide possible numbers in the combination

+3 different speeds

+Highly customizable settings

+Highly compatible mounting with most safes

+Easy to setup

+Control from web interface with any phone/tablet/computer, no app or software needed

+Tuned acceleration/deceleration curve for minimal to no wear on the lock

+Source code and parts list publicly available for anyone to modify

+Live view of wheel positions and progress

+Can pause and resume

 Controls at: